 If the defendant does not show up at the assigned court date, the court will notify the bond company and set a second date.
 If the accused again fails to show up for their assigned date the court will often times order the payment of the full bail amount from the bail bond company.
 Sometimes a bail bond company will hire a fugitive recovery agent – also known as a Bounty Hunter – to track the defendant so it can avoid this financial loss.

 An indemnitor is a consignee on the bond who also insures the defendant will be present for trial.
 As consignee, they will be held accountable for the full bail and legal expenses of the trial if the defendant fails to show up for trial.

 Let Bad Boys Bail You Out

 We are there for you twenty-four hours a day, seven days a week, with bail services across the state of Utah.
 We are a family-owned company who treat you and your loved one with dignity and respect.
 No one will be quicker at getting your friend or family member out of jail and back to you.
-If you’re in need of a bail bond, contact us here, or call 801-895-4014.
+If you’re in need of a bail bond, contact us online today, or call Call (801) 566-1108.